tisho/Switch.framerfx/README.md

 # Latest Release

-2/5/2020

--   FIX: Fixed a few issues related to using Switch from a code component.
--   FIX: Fixed draggable components breaking when used with auto-animate.
+2/13/2020

--   FIX: Fixed an issue that prevented `setSwitchState` from switching to an index if the name for the state for that index was undefined.
+-   FIX: Fixed an issue that prevented a Switch container from properly following layout constraints in responsive mode (thanks @Bojan Kocijan).

-2/4/2020

--   FIX: Fixed custom easing curves not working in tween transitions (thanks @David Ikuye).
--   NEW: Added more easing curve presets, including most of the ones on https://easings.net.
-You can find them all under the Easing dropdown when customizing a tween transition.

 **[→ See past releases](#past-releases)**